pjcuadra/kurguide/source/index.rst

    :scale: 100 %
    :alt: Network

-Please note that the address of the router is not shown in the picture.
-It varies from VLAN to VLAN as follows;
+Please note that the address of the router varies from VLAN to VLAN as follows;

 +-------+-----------+
 | VLAN | IP Address |